Updated 28th March

 - As many aspects of event base activity as possible will be conducted outdoors.

-- Where indoor activity is required, masks will be mandatory.
+- Where indoor activity is required, and in busier areas around the event base, masks will be mandatory.

-- One way systems will be introduced where needed.
+- One way systems will be implemented where needed.

 - Hand sanitiser will be made widely available for use by staff and participants.